 The neutral wire can have voltage if a current flows through it.
 This is because the neutral wire is not grounded, and current flowing through it can result in voltage.
 A common example is a 208Vac 3-phase Y-connected circuit, which has three 120Vac line-to-neutral voltages.
 Those voltages can drive compressors or motors.
 If the device’s earth / ground is disconnected, the neutral wire will become ‘hot.’
 This is why neutral wires are bonded to the switchboard or the consumer mains connection.

-It’s important to remember that all electrical wires are potentially dangerous, so you should always work with a grounded circuit.
-The neutral wire is generally significantly lower in voltage than the other wires, but that doesn’t mean it’s safe to touch.
+It’s important to remember that all electrical wires are potentially dangerous.
+The neutral wire is generally significantly lower in amps than the other wires, but that doesn’t mean it’s safe to touch.
 If you accidentally touch a live neutral wire, you may get a nasty shock.
 Likewise, all wires on an electrical circuit should be labelled and clearly labeled.
 A good safety label will also alert you to any potential hazard, such as a faulty component.

 A home’s electrical system contains two wires, the hot wire and the neutral.
 The hot wire carries electricity to the load, while the neutral wire carries the used electricity back to the power source.
-Home lightbulbs aren’t powered by batteries, but instead are connected to a transformer.
-In addition, home lightbulbs use alternating current instead of direct current, which is a form of alternating current.
+Home lightbulbs aren’t powered by batteries, but instead are connected to these wire.
+In addition, home light bulbs use alternating current instead of direct current, which is a form of alternating current.